-370 Teaching Ministry (3).
+370 Children's Ministry (3).

-Both Bible content and methodology are studied to prepare students for teaching the Bible in a variety of ministry settings, including sports and recreation outreach.
+Both Bible content and methodology are studied to prepare students for teaching the Bible in a variety of children's ministry settings.
 (Fall, even years)

 380 Youth Ministry (3).

 The study of the way Jesus related to people and also of contemporary youth culture.
 This study forms the basis upon which to build and evaluate models of ministry with youth in both church and parachurch settings.
 (Spring, odd years)